 Director of Clinical Services

 The Center is seeking an experienced professional to fill the full-time Director of Clinical Services management team role.
-This leadership role will oversee our counseling division and positively impact the lives of adolescents and adults seeking intensive outpatient substance use disorder services.
-This position is responsible for ensuring the highest standard of clinical services while obtaining the best possible outcomes for our clients and is available beginning December 17, 2021.
+This leadership role will oversee our counseling division and positively impact the lives of adolescents and adults seeking outpatient substance use disorder services.
+This position is responsible for ensuring the highest standard of clinical services while obtaining the best possible outcomes for our clients.

 Primary Job Responsibilities: